 I just came back from an amazing trip.
 I visited Ireland and the United Kingdom, collectively known as the British Isles.
 There I celebrated my birthday, kissed the Blarney Stone, took a river cruise, straddled the Greenwich Meridian, rode double-decker buses, circled Stonehenge, stormed castles, saw the Crown Jewels, rode the London Eye, ate delicious Irish and English food, and so much more.
 Does this sound like a trip you’d like to take?
 Go for it!

 “But wait!” you say as you start the excuses.
 “I don’t have enough money!”
 I didn’t either at first.
 It took months of saving and careful planning to make this trip happen.
 If you’d like to take a trip this summer or next summer, now is the time to start preparing.
-Wherever you want to go, the tips will help you get there, along with some snapshots from my recent European adventure!
+Wherever you want to go, these tips will help you get there as you enjoy some snapshots from my recent European adventure!

 by Jessica Lippe